 The City’s Substance Use Prevention and Harm Reduction program offers a range of free bereavement support services for those who are grieving the loss of a Philadelphia resident due to substance use.

-The opioid epidemic has hit our city especially hard.
+The overdose crisis has hit our city especially hard.
 Much of our work in Philadelphia has focused on trying to prevent overdoses and drug-related deaths.
 But our work should not—and does not—end there.
 Behind every death is a vast network of family and friends that are left shattered.
 Loved ones often face a complex grief experience that if left untreated can lead to trauma and other negative health consequences.

 Our bereavement support services offer a safe space in the form of peer support groups, grief counseling, bereavement support for peers and clinicians, and more.
 We approach our clients with empathy and a commitment to support them during this difficult time.